Milko Foucault-Larche

 In July 2013, Milko produced & directed PARIS BY NIGHT, another French show exclusive to The South Sydney Juniors Club in Sydney with two sold-out performances.
 The shows included leading lady, Rikelle Turner, The Fabulous Popset Dancers and The Sydney Cosmopolitan Quartet under The Musical direction of John Watson.
 Choreography: Debbie Graham – Lloyd.
 Earlier in that same month of July Milko had produced a new show titled SINCERELY YOURS, a show aimed at our Seniors.

-2013 was all about the 10 year anniversary of AZNAVOUR...FROM TODAY, still the first and only Aznavour show in Australia.
-To mark this milestone, Milko embarked on taking the show to the most prestigious and iconic Art Centre in Australia: The Sydney Opera House with a one night only performance on 30 October.
-Milko presented a revamped version of AZNAVOUR...FROM TODAY at The Studio – Sydney Opera House.
+On 30 October, 2013, to mark the 10 year anniversary of Aznavour's first and only show in Australia, Milko presented a revamped version of "AZNAVOUR...FROM TODAY" at a one-night-only performance at the Sydney Opera House.
 This new version of the show was directed by English – Australian actor Barry Quin, accompanied by The Sydney Cosmopolitan Orchestra along with Rikelle Turner, Sheridan Gaudry & Steve Brown and under the Musical Direction of John Watson.
-One of the "show – stoppers" of that performance was Charles Aznavour's Ave Maria; which possibly was a first in Australia and resulted in a standing ovation in the middle of the show.
-A few weeks later, Milko recorded a studio version of the Aznavour Ave Maria for what he's described as "an Ave Maria of modern times" and was produced by Marcus Holden in Sydney.
+One of the "show – stoppers" of that performance was Charles Aznavour's Ave Maria; which resulted in a standing ovation in the middle of the show.
+A few weeks later, Milko recorded a studio version of the Aznavour Ave Maria for what he described as "an Ave Maria of modern times."
+It was produced by Marcus Holden in Sydney.

 In 2014, Milko ventured into pop music and keeping up with the romantic music style that he prefers, he created ENGELBERT...The Way it used to be.
-The show opening at Revesby Workers Club in Sydney in October.
+The show opened at Revesby Workers Club in Sydney in October.

-In 2015 & 2016, Milko launched yet another Australian first by teaming up a production of ‘Engelbert with Tom Jones’ on the same stage.TOM JONES & ENGELBERT TOGETHER AT LAST opened in July 2015 and played some of the major rooms in Sydney.

-In 2016, a revamped version of Tom Jones & Engelbert welcomed a new Tom Jones performed by Australian Entertainer Jeff Fallon.
+In 2015 and 2016, Milko launched another Australian first by teaming up a production of ‘Engelbert with Tom Jones’ on the same stage.
+TOM JONES & ENGELBERT TOGETHER AT LAST opened in July 2015 and played in some of the major rooms in Sydney.
+In 2016, a revamped version of Tom Jones and Engelbert welcomed a new Tom Jones performed by Australian Entertainer Jeff Fallon.
+In June, Milko worked with long time friend and musical director John Watson to create "Strictly Romance".
+July saw 2 more creations: "Carousel of Songs" in partnership with Rikelle Brown and "A Variety Show".
+A day later, "A Night in Paris" was released, produced exclusively for The Juniors.